mcdojl4/web1Assessment/README.md

 # How to use the project
 Currently you can only navigate through the home and shop pages.
-In the future i plan to have a filter feature to make it easier for the customers to filter what they want.
-Aswell as a shopping cart making it possible to functionally use the website.
+In the shop page the store currently uses a fetch system using the unsplash api.

 # Known issues
 Issues i currently have are the websites positions changing when the website is made smaller.